mantielero/VapourSynth.nim/site/content/en/docs/Filters/_index.md

 This makes the creating of filters simple without having any impact on speed (this is because the macro creates all the required functions at compile time, not at runtime).

+## Performance
+The question is how fast is this.
+It is fast as C, but right now I am not comparing apples to apples yet.